 Methods

-Setting, participants and recruitment
+Setting, participants, and recruitment

-An online survey was distributed via the Audit and Research in Gynaecological Oncology (ARGO) collaborative and UK Audit and Research Collaborative in Obstetrics and Gynaecology (UKARCOG) to UK and Irish trainees working in O&G. Specialty (ST1-7), subspecialty and General Practice (GP) trainees, non-training grade doctors and foundation year (FY) doctors currently working in O&G were eligible.
+An online survey was distributed via the Audit and Research in Gynaecological Oncology (ARGO) collaborative and UK Audit and Research Collaborative in Obstetrics and Gynaecology (UKARCOG) to UK and Irish trainees working in O&G. Specialty (ST1-7), subspecialty and General Practice trainees, non-training grade doctors and foundation year (FY) doctors currently working in O&G were eligible.
 Consultants were excluded.
 Study data was collected using REDCAP software hosted at the University of Manchester.
 The survey was disseminated via ARGO and UKARCOG representatives, advertised during the national and regional study days and publicised on the ARGO social media feed.
 Responses were collected over a 6-week period between January and February 2020.

 Ethical Approval